-In the light of continued developments with coronavirus (Covid-19) our 2020 July Open Days will be going ahead as Virtual Open Days.
+In the light of continued developments with coronavirus (Covid-19) our 2020 Open Days (July 1 and 2, and September 18) will be Virtual Open Days.

 As such we’d like to invite you to join us - from the comfort of your living room! - to learn more about our Biology undergraduate course.

 All Biology Open Days will be hosted centrally on the main university website here.
 Please do fill in this form to register your interest, although this is not compulsory to be able to attend.

 The timetable and contents on each date:

 10:00 – 11:00 – Admissions talk (followed by live Q&A chat with tutors and current students)